revathi727/revathi727.github.io/_posts/2020-07-16-video_compression_and_frame_types.md

   * Only spatial compression is possible.
   * These are expensive and utilize more of the allocated bit-rate.
   * Starting frame of any video is always an I-frame.
+  * No reference frames.

 * **P-FRAME (Predicted picture)**:
   * These frames use data from previous frames to decompress.
   * These are more compressible than I-frames.
   * Spatial/temporal compression is possible.
+  * One reference frame.

 * **B-FRAME (Bidirectional predicted picture)**:
   * These frames can use both previous and future frames for data reference.
   * These are the highest compressible frames.
   * Spatial/temporal compression is possible.
   * It requires frames reordering as it requires future frames reference.
+  * Two reference frames.

 #### Extract images from video using FFMPEG